lukso-network/docs/docs/guides/fetch-data/read-asset-data.md

 /*
  * Decode the value from ERC725Y storage
- * based on its key and phrase
+ * based on its data key and phrase
  *
- * @param key of the asset property
+ * @param data key of the asset property to fetch
  * @param encodedData as string
  * @return JSON of the decoded data
  */